-The sun rises on the solar panels century
+The sun rises on the solar panelled century

 “Civilisation is stuck between a rock and a hard place, but the sun will rise on the solar century.”